video tutorials, tried-and-true tips + our latest learnings to surround you with abundance all season long

 With scissors, garden shears or large pruners, trim your vines all the way back to the green fruit.
-Six weeks before last frost is your optimum window to maximize your harvest.
-Suddenly, your plants will
+Six weeks before first frost is your optimum window to maximize your harvest.
+Suddenly, your plants will:

 Whether you hope to harvest 10 or 10,000 tomatoes, diseases like Late Blight, Early Blight and Septoria Leaf Spot are affecting your abundance every season here in the Northeast.